 - Students have the choice between writing a research-based academic MA thesis or creating a research-based artistic installation/performance/film.

-- Both options will be supervised by a thesis advisor and evaluated by a three-person faculty committee in conformity with Bard College guidelines for graduate degrees.
+- Both options will be supervised by a thesis advisor and evaluated by a faculty committee in conformity with Bard College guidelines for graduate degrees.

 Sample of Recent Elective Courses: